Fundamental limits of low-rank matrix estimation: the non-symmetric case: Main results

 The performance of these estimators is measured by $F_{P_U}$ and $F_{P_V}$.
 Indeed $F_{P_U}(\gamma_u) = \E[U f_u(Y_u,\gamma_u)]$ and $F_{P_V}(\gamma_v)=\E[V f_v(Y_v,\gamma_v)]$ measure the correlations between the estimators $f_u$ and $f_v$ and the true values $U$ and $V$.
 Define $(q_u^0, q_v^0) = (0,0)$ and $(q_u^t,q_v^t)_{t \geq 1}$ through the following recursion, called ``state evolution'':

-The AMP algorithm initializes two estimates of $\bbf{U}$ and $\bbf{V}$ by setting $(\hat{u}^0_i, \hat{v}^0_i)_{1 \leq i \leq n} \iid P_0$ and follows the recursion
+The AMP algorithm initializes two estimates of $\bbf{U}$ and $\bbf{V}$ by setting $(\hat{u}^0_i)_{1 \leq i \leq n} \iid P_U$, $(\hat{v}^0_j)_{1 \leq j \leq m} \iid P_V$, and follows the recursion

 where we extend the functions $f_u$ and $f_v$ to vector inputs by applying them coordinate by coordinate.
-The scalars $\delta_{u}^t$ and $\delta_{v}^t$ are linked to the partial derivatives of the functions $f_u(\cdot, \lambda q_v^t)$ and $f_v(\cdot,\lambda q_u^t)$:
+The scalars $\delta_{u}^t$ and $\delta_{v}^t$ are linked to the partial derivatives of the functions $f_u(\cdot, \lambda \alpha q_v^t)$ and $f_v(\cdot,\lambda q_u^t)$:

 After $t$ iterations, the algorithm outputs $\bbf{\hat{u}}^t (\bbf{\hat{v}}^t)^{\intercal}$.
-The AMP is particularly interesting because its evolution can be rigorously tracked (see \cite{javanmard2013state}).
+The AMP algorithm is particularly interesting because its evolution can be rigorously tracked (see~\cite{javanmard2013state}).
 For $t \geq 1$, we have almost-surely

-The state evolution \eqref{eq:state_evolution} characterizes therefore the behavior of the AMP algorithm.
-We see that if $(q_u^t,q_v^t)_t$ converges to the ``good'' fixed point $(q_1^*(\lambda),q_2^*(\lambda))$ of the state evolution, the AMP algorithm is an optimal, polynomial-time algorithm.
-However, when this is not the case, the AMP algorithm can not be used anymore to compute the $\MMSE$.
-One needs to use more sophisticated techniques like ``spatial coupling'' that forces AMP to converge to the good fixed point, see for instance \cite{barbier2016mutual} and \cite{barbier2016CS}.
+The state evolution~\eqref{eq:state_evolution} characterizes therefore the behavior of the AMP algorithm.
+We see that if $(q_u^t,q_v^t)_{t \geq 0}$ converges to the fixed point $(q_u^*,q_v^*) \in \Gamma(\lambda,\alpha)$ that maximizes $\cF(\lambda,\alpha,\cdot,\cdot)$, then the AMP algorithm is an optimal, polynomial-time algorithm.
+The AMP algorithm is conjectured to be the most efficient polynomial-time algorithm, even in the regime where it does not converges to the optimal fixed point.

-The AMP algorithm is however conjectured to be the most efficient polynomial-time algorithm, even in the regime where it does not find the good fixed point.
-In some sense, the AMP algorithm ``mimics'' the behavior of the system distributed following the Gibbs measure $\langle \cdot \rangle$.
-Indeed, we will see that the system satisfies the state evolution equations \eqref{eq:state_evolution} (see Proposition~\ref{prop:tap_F} and Corollary~\ref{cor:fixed_point}).